Les Williams – Chairman

-Judy’s focus is on the strategic operational direction of the enterprise with an emphasis on emerging Asian Markets and establishing strong relationships with export customers.
-Through her role as Secretary of the Gayndah & District Fruitgrowers Association, she has worked locally in the industry for many years to ensure growers have access to best practice models and support in WHS, HR and IR processes and compliance.
+Judy’s focus is on the strategic operational direction of the enterprise with an emphasis on emerging Asian markets and establishing strong relationships with export customers.
+Through her role as Secretary of the Gayndah Fruitgrowers Association, she has worked locally in the industry for many years to ensure growers have access to best practice models and support in WHS, HR and IR processes and compliance.

-She has a Bachelor of IT, Computer Software Engineering, and a Diploma of Agribusiness.
-She was an enthusiastic participant in the Growcom Women in Horticulture Program and received a bursary in 2012 to pursue further Professional Development.
+Judy holds a Bachelor of IT, Computer Software Engineering, and a Diploma of Agribusiness.
+She was an enthusiastic participant in the Growcom Women in Horticulture Program and received a bursary in 2012 to pursue further professional development.

-Judy is a member of the Queensland Horticultural Council.
-She is also the Manager of a successful Regional Disability Employment site and works in this role as an advocate for people with a disability in their employment and training goals throughout the North Burnett Region.
+Judy is a member of the Queensland Horticulture Council.
+She is also the Manager of a successful Regional Disability Employment site and works in this role as an advocate for people with a disability in their employment and training goals throughout the North Burnett region.